 You may not think you have a network, but you do!
 Start with the people you know - friends, family, teachers, neighbors, people you regularly connect with on social media.
-All of these people are in your network and can help you find a job or internship.
+All of these people can help you find a job or internship.

 2. Sign up for Linkedin

 Linkedin is a free professional networking website that can help you with your job search and career goals.
 Learn about companies that are hiring in your area, build your network by connecting with people in jobs and industries you are interested in, and build a profile that shows your resume, volunteer experience, and skills that you are good at.
-Linkedin is a great way to help you build your network and find your next job.
+Linkedin is a great way to help you make new connections and find your next job.

 3. Join a group, club, or volunteer

-One of the easiest ways to build your network is to join a group or participate in a club.
-Not only will it help you learn new skills that you can add to your resume, but it’s a fun way to build your network, and it’s an opportunity to build relationships with people who can help you find a job in the future.
+One of the easiest ways to make connections is to join a group or participate in a club.
+Not only will it help you learn new skills that you can add to your resume, but it’s an opportunity to build relationships with people who can help you find a job in the future.

 4. Get out of your comfort zone